 Burton sits on the board of directors of Intuit Inc. and previously was on the board of directors of AOL until its sale to Verizon.
 She is a member of the advisory board of the David and Helen Gurley Brown Institute for Media Innovation at Stanford and Columbia Universities and is a trustee of Middlebury College.

-Prior to joining Hearst, Burton served as vice president and chief legal counsel at Cable News Network (CNN), where she oversaw all legal matters relating to news and other programming on CNN networks and websites.
+Prior to joining Hearst, Burton served as vice president and chief legal counsel at CNN, where she oversaw all legal matters relating to news and other programming on CNN networks and websites.
 From 1995 to 2000, Burton was at the New York Daily News as the deputy general counsel.
-She began her career at the law firm of Weil, Gotshal & Manges after serving as a law clerk for the Hon.
-Leonard B. Sand in the United States District Court of New York.
+She began her career at the law firm of Weil, Gotshal & Manges after serving as a law clerk for Judge Leonard B. Sand of the United States District Court of New York.
 Burton was a Fulbright research scholar at Thammasat University in Bangkok.

 The Hearst Office of General Counsel has a dedicated initiative to the ongoing protection of First Amendment rights for its journalists and the preservation of a free press and was awarded a lifetime First Amendment Award from the Reporter’s Committee for Freedom of the Press.
 Burton has won the Fulbright Award for her international work.
 She was also named an Outstanding Woman of the Bar by the New York County Lawyers’ Association.